Independent Mental Health Advocacy

 Find out about when electroconvulsive treatment (ECT) can be given and what you can do if you don't want this treatment.

-Electroconvulsive treatment (ECT) is a medical procedure to induce a seizure within the brain, aimed at reducing some of the symptoms of mental illness.
+Electroconvulsive treatment (ECT) is a medical procedure to induce a seizure within the brain.
+It is used to treat mental illness.
 It is performed under general anaesthetic.

 Get legal advice if you don't want ECT or aren't sure about it.
 With your consent, an advocate can refer you to Victoria Legal Aid for free legal assistance.
 You can call Victoria Legal Aid on 1300 792 387, and the Mental Health Legal Centre on (03) 9629 4422.